QBI-Software/NEURON-tutorial/lessons/intro.md

 So let's go!

-### STEP 1: Launch the GUI version of NEURON with nrngui.
+### STEP 1: Launch the GUI version of NEURON with nrngui

 From your NEURON folder created during installation, click on `nrngui`.
 *For those preferring the commandline, type the following from the NEURON directory:*